 - Investment into solar power projects will help boost the industry and provide thousands of jobs.

-GEM Energy Australia now offers 100% guaranteed cash flow positive investments for businesses that go Solar.
+GEM Energy Australia now offers 100% guaranteed cash flow positive investments for commercial solar.

-Our Commercial Solar photovoltaic (PV) installations range from 5 kW to 510 kW and are a sure way to improve the sustainability and profitability of your business.
+Our Commercial Solar photovoltaic (PV) installations range from 5 kW to 1,000 kW+ and are a sure way to improve the sustainability and profitability of your business.

 That is just the reason why commercial solar panel installations are becoming more popular.
 It used to be an expensive investment in the past, with a long financial payback period – too long for many.
 However, with the dramatic increase in electricity prices, and falling solar panel prices, commercial solar PV installations have become more than viable today.